-The evening begins with a drinks reception and live music, with an introduction by festival director Owen Franklin – all within the stunning setting of the Royal West Of England Academy’s main gallery space, where you will be able to enjoy the current Frink-Blow-Larson exhibition, part of the RWA’s “Women With Vision” programme.
+The evening begins with a drinks reception and live music, with an introduction by festival director Owen Franklin – all within the stunning setting of the Royal West Of England Academy’s main gallery space, where you will be able to enjoy the current Frink-Blow-Lawson exhibition, part of the RWA’s “Women With Vision” programme.

 So “come in from the rain” and discover, or rediscover, this classic of cinema’s Golden Age.

 Please note: this film will be screened with subtitles

 In Africa during the First World War, the captain of a steamer shipping supplies to villages offers passage to a prim missionary whose brother has been killed by German aggressors.
 Although the pair initially dislike each other and the voyage proves arduous, romance blossoms as they work together on an audacious but ingenious plan to sink a German gunboat terrorising the region.

 Starring: Humphrey Bogart | Katharine Hepburn | Robert Morley